 “I miss my Mum so much – with every breath I take.
 When I sleep in my room, alone, I remember her smile, her eyes – everyday I carry the sorrow.
 I miss so much my Mum.”

-We will be using art, storytelling, poetry and music to try to capture something of the life they fled … and their hopes for the future.
+Over the course of a year Sharon from verd de gris arts used art, storytelling, poetry and music to try to capture something of the life they fled … and their hopes for the future.

 “We would take the sheep to pasture in the hills.
 Sometimes we would go with my father – we would rest a while under some trees and my dad would play the soft music of the wooden flute – dreamy and so soft and beautiful.”